-The price of horseshoe crab blood is also unbelievably high at $15,000 per quart, making it an expensive resource.
+The price of horseshoe crab blood is also unbelievably high, at $15,000 per quart, making it an expensive resource.

 But the over-harvesting of horseshoe crabs has made the species increasingly vulnerable to extinction, which could spell danger for humankind.

-The Benefits Of Horseshoe Crab Blood
+The Extraordinary Benefits Of Horseshoe Crab Blood

+Both the high price of horseshoe crab blood and its many uses has largely to do with how unique this animal is.
 Horseshoe crabs are often described as “living fossils” because their species has survived on Earth in some form for 450 million years.
 They even look like fossils: Their bodies are covered by hard carapaces and their features are not distinctly developed like most modern animals.